Slav8801/MiniRPG_CS/README.md

-# Giants Steps
+# Giant's Steps

-1. About
+##1.
+About

-GS is a mini roguelike dungeon crawler RPG with turn based combat.
+Giant's Steps is a mini roguelike dungeon crawler RPG with turn based combat.
 It is written in C# and played in a Command Line Interface (CLI).

 You play as a lonely adventurer looking for fame and/or fortune.
 On your trip you will collect loot